 During a stressful and emotional period, Kirkham created the Mikarma project to channel his depression.
 Replicating a minimal, vintage 90s setup and profoundly influenced by ambient/synth electronica and IDM Kirkham revisited Mikarma for Short Trips and recently for the ‘Engram Project’ on his CNVX imprint.

-Every track that is presented here has been selected from my personal record collection and has had a profound impact on my musical taste.
+Every track that is presented here has been hand-picked from my personal record collection and has had a profound impact on my musical taste.
 Featuring a variety of tracks across the electronic music spectrum, emphasizing mainly on drum and bass, from undisputed classics to underrated gems, all are tracks I wish I’d written, as the title of the series suggests.

 Visit the blog’s archive for the previous installments of the “Tracks I Wish I’d Written” series here.